warbe-maker/VBA-Message/Implementation.md

 # Implementation
 ## General
 - The implementation of the _Message Form_ (the UserForm _fMsg) is mostly design driven.
-I.e. the number of available _Message Sections_, the number of _Reply Rows_, and the number of reply _Buttons_ in _Buttons Rows_ is primarily a matter of the design and requires only moderate code change.
+I.e. the number of available _Message Sections_, the number of _Button Rows_, and the number of reply _Buttons_ in _Buttons Rows_ is primarily a matter of the design and requires only moderate code change.
-As a consequence the implementation relies on the order of the frames and controls therein.
+As a consequence the implementation relies on the hierarchical order of the frames and controls therein.
 Controls object names  are used only where unavoidable as is for the click events of the reply _Buttons_ (at least I havenˋt found a way to avoid this).
 ```vbscipt
 Private Sub cmbReply11_Click():  ReplyClicked 1, 1:   End Sub
 Private Sub cmbReply12_Click():  ReplyClicked 1, 2:   End Sub